thevuong/next15-filterlist/STEPS.md

 ## Improve Speed Index and UX with Partial Pre-rendering

-- We can still improve.
+- We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - I want to use partial prerendering.
 This will allow me to partially render a page or layout as static, also a Next.js 15 feature.
 Very powerful.
 - Remove the suspense around the projectDetails, and remove the cookies from the data fetch.
 Show the result: app is frozen again.